Pressure Converter

 Medical applications predominantly use mmHg for blood pressure measurements because early sphygmomanometers used mercury columns, and the resulting values (like 120/80 mmHg) provide easily memorable numbers for clinical practice.
 Vacuum technology employs Torr and milliTorr because these units provide convenient scales for the extremely low pressures encountered in vacuum systems, where Pascal values would be impractically small decimal numbers.

 Accurate pressure measurement and conversion requires understanding several technical factors that can affect precision and reliability.
 Temperature effects on pressure readings are particularly important, as gas pressures vary significantly with temperature changes according to Gay-Lussac's law.
-Additionally, the distinction between absolute pressure (measured from perfect vacuum) and gauge pressure (measured from atmospheric pressure) is critical for accurate conversions and engineering calculations.
+Also, the distinction between absolute pressure (measured from perfect vacuum) and gauge pressure (measured from atmospheric pressure) is critical for accurate conversions and engineering calculations.

 Modern digital pressure sensors and measurement systems have revolutionized pressure measurement precision, but they also introduce considerations about digital resolution, calibration stability, and conversion algorithms.
 Different sensors may have varying accuracy specifications depending on the pressure range and environmental conditions, and internal conversions between units can introduce small computational errors that accumulate in precision applications.